SFPC/sfpc.github.io/participate.md

 ### What is expected of me?

 Acceptance into the session is an invitation to join the SFPC community.
-Full-time participation during the ten weeks is mandatory.
-This also means you come prepared to all of the classes, do the homework, and engage with the community.
-We expect our students to be in the school between 10am~5pm, Monday to Friday.
+If you take our classes, we expect you to follow SFPC Code of Conduct.
 It’s also expected that you work openly – sharing what you learn along the way and collaborate with your peers.
 The success of the session for the group is dependent on engaged participation throughout the term.
 By participating you will be actively shaping an emerging culture of open source and transparent education.

 ### What are classes like?

 SFPC’s main program takes place over ten weeks in New York City with daily classes that range from programming, electronics, and the history and theory of art and technology.
 There are student-led skill sharing sessions, lectures and workshops with visiting artists, visits to institutions, schools, art spaces and dinners with special guests.

-We select up to 18 participants a session.
-Classes vary in length and are usually held Monday-Friday between 10am and 5pm.
-Students have full access to the space to work on projects between classes with teachers and mentors readily available for technical, conceptual, and artistic guidance.
+Students have access to SFPC Slack to communicate with SFPC teachers and mentors who are readily available for technical, conceptual, and artistic guidance.
 Peer to peer collaboration is highly encouraged among participant.
 We celebrate with a final student showcase where students get to share their projects with the larger SFPC community.

-SFPC classes are typically structured around the following concepts: Computation and artistic practice, Language design as creative practice, Electronics and physical computing, Theory and philosophy for technology, and Code Poetry (Electronic literature and generatie poetry).
-The idea behind these interconnected topics is to build on SFPC’s core curriculum by exploring common ground where we can take the ideas developed in our classroom into the streets and studio.
-Check out [Call for Spring 2018](https://sfpc.io/spring2018) for a full listing of classes.

 ### How can I help SFPC?